 Oven temp gauge when preheating oven to 350 degrees takes about 5 minutes when it actually takes about thirty!
 Why is there about a 25 minute difference?

 It sounds like you either need to get it serviced or just use a thermometer and forgo the gauge.
 Gauges are usually one of the first things to go haywire on stoves.
-Someone in the family said the service was going to be 250 dollars to calibrate.
-He decided to just stick a thermometer in there and use it.
-The oven is still going.

 I have had stoves the gages work well on them and other ones the gages have never worked.
 I just got in the habit to place a thermoneter on the rack of the oven. you can get some that hang right on the rack of the oven and work so much better than any gage I know.